Florida to receive hundreds of ventilators from U.S. government to help state’s record hospitalizations

 About 50 percent of the state’s population is fully vaccinated.

-Despite the public health crisis in Florida, which is now reporting a fifth of all new U.S. infections and current hospitalizations, DeSantis has banned mask mandates in the state and recently railed against reporters for creating “hysteria” about rising hospitalizations.
+Despite the public health crisis in Florida, which is now reporting a fifth of all new U.S. infections and hospitalizations, DeSantis has banned mask mandates in the state and recently railed against reporters for creating “hysteria” about rising hospitalizations.
 The Republican governor has repeatedly said the surge in the state is “seasonal.”

-The governor’s recent executive order, which allows the state’s Department of Education to withhold funding from school boards unwilling to adhere to the ban on mask mandates, is being ignored by several school districts that are requiring students to wear masks anyway.
+The governor’s recent executive order, which allows the Florida Department of Education to withhold funding from school boards unwilling to adhere to the ban on mask mandates, is being ignored by several school districts that are requiring students to wear masks anyway.
 President Biden indicated Tuesday that the White House is researching whether his administration has the authority to intervene in bans on mask mandates.

 “We are continuing to look for ways … for the U.S. government to support districts and schools as they try to follow the science [and] do the right thing and save lives,” White House press secretary Jen Psaki told reporters Tuesday.